Accent reduction: In English

 Accent improvement focuses on teaching students how to pronounce difficult sounds such as /θ/, /ð/, /ɹ/, /l/, and /w/; intonation, stress, and rhythm.
 Spanish and Portuguese speakers might add an /h/ before the vowel /ɪ/, as in "his" for "is".
 Therefore, vowel sounds are also covered in accent reduction training.
 Practicing of the vowel /ɪ/ most commonly spelled "i" is done by reciting a few of the following differences: his versus is, hit versus it, hill versus ill.
 By not letting the back of their tongue touch the palate, native speakers of Asian languages (Chinese, etc.) can avoid adding a /j/ before the /ɪ/ for example in speaking "yin" instead of "in".

 Although the accents can be reduced through training, some linguists warn against giving students a false hope that they will lose their accents.
 According to Dennis Baron, a linguistics professor at the University of Illinois at Urbana-Champaign, eliminating an accent is difficult.
 Calming an accent, he said, takes years of interaction with native English speakers.
 Even so, under U.S. labor law, employers can make job decisions based on accent if it interferes with work.
 The federal Equal Employment Opportunity Commission does receive a number of complaints every year from individuals who believe they are victims of accent-related job discrimination.

-The actors Portia de Rossi, Tom Holland, Anthony LaPaglia, Katherine Langford, and Charlize Theron are examples of notable people who received such training to lose their native accents and develop American accents, even in everyday speech.
+The actors Portia de Rossi, Anthony LaPaglia, Katherine Langford, and Charlize Theron are examples of notable people who received such training to lose their native accents and develop American accents, even in everyday speech.

 With regard to English accent training, the two most distinct choices of accent reduction are the British or American pathways.